Moh-shz/nfl-superbowl-prediction/README.md

 ## Official Release

-The final version of the full code and data accompanying this MSc dissertation is archived at:
+This release represents the final stable version of the code and data at the time of MSc dissertation submission:
 [https://github.com/Moh-shz/nfl-superbowl-prediction/releases/tag/v1.0.0](https://github.com/Moh-shz/nfl-superbowl-prediction/releases/tag/v1.0.0)